-To tackle these challenges, we propose Graph-oriented Instruction Tuning of Large Language Models for Generic Graph Mining (\method), which consists of three pivotal steps: (i) \emph{Development of Compact Graph Descriptions}, where we introduce a novel ``node energy'' metric to textualize graphs with essential semantic and structural details under limited tokens; (ii) \emph{Generation of Diverse Instructions}, which invokes the advanced generative abilities of GPT-4 to create CoT-based instruction packages tailored for various graph tasks, thus enriching LLMs' capabilities in understanding and analyzing graph data without the expense of manual instruction crafting; (iii) \emph{Graph-aware Instruction Tuning}, which introduces a dynamic instruction package allocation strategy based on the specific needs of each graph mining task, ensuring comprehensive and effective LLM tuning.
+To tackle these challenges, we propose Graph-oriented Instruction Tuning of Large Language Models for Generic Graph Mining (\method), which consists of three pivotal steps: (i) \emph{Development of Compact Graph Descriptions}, where we introduce a novel ``node energy'' metric to textualize graphs with essential semantic and structural details under limited language tokens; (ii) \emph{Generation of Diverse Instructions}, which distills the reasoning abilities of advanced LLMs like GPT-4 to create Chain-of-Thought (CoT)-based instruction packages tailored for various graph tasks, thus enriching LLMs' capabilities in understanding and analyzing graph data without the expense of manual instruction crafting; (iii) \emph{Graph-aware Instruction Tuning}, which introduces a dynamic instruction package allocation strategy based on the specific needs of each graph task, ensuring comprehensive and effective LLM tuning.

-Our overall contributions in this work are summarized as follows: \begin{itemize}[leftmargin=10pt] \item \emph{Formulation of generic graph mining. }We establish a generic graph framework that effectively transforms graph structures into LLM-friendly formats while preserving the generative capabilities of necessary for diverse graph-oriented tasks. \item \emph{Effective Model Designs.} We design and implement a set of models and mechanisms including the development of compact graph descriptions, automatically generating diverse, task-specific instructions, and graph-aware instruction tuning, targeting a generic graph model across different tasks and datasets. \item \emph{Extensive Experiments Across Graph Tasks and Datasets.} We conduct thorough experiments to validate our approach, demonstrating its superiority over existing methods in a variety of graph tasks and datasets, highlighting its effectiveness and interpretability in enhancing LLMs for graph mining. \end{itemize}
+Our overall contributions are summarized as follows: \begin{itemize}[leftmargin=10pt] \item \emph{Formulation of generic graph mining. }We establish a generic graph framework that effectively and efficiently transforms graph semantics and structures into LLM-friendly formats while enhancing the generation capabilities necessary for diverse graph-related tasks. \item \emph{Effective model designs.} We design and implement a set of models and mechanisms, including the development of compact graph descriptions, automatically generating diverse task-specific Chain-of-Thought (CoT)-based instruction packages, and graph-aware instruction tuning, targeting a unified graph model across tasks and datasets. \item \emph{Extensive experiments across graph tasks and datasets.} We conduct thorough experiments to validate our approach with five tasks and ten datasets, demonstrating its superiority over existing state-of-the-art methods and highlighting its effective, generative, and interpretable abilities in enhancing generic graph mining. \end{itemize}